Orders

 This means:

-• The order has transitioned from PROCESSING to COMPLETED state
+• The bag has transitioned to COMPLETED state

 ORDER_SHIPPED